-Schools and colleges must have regard for the DfE statutory guidance 'Keeping Children Safe in Education (DfE 2023).
+Trusts s must have regard for the DfE statutory guidance 'Keeping Children Safe in Education (DfE 2024).
 This child protection policy should be read alongside this statutory guidance and all staff must read and understand at least Part 1 and Annex B of this guidance.